jakeyjakeyy/webportfolio/README.md

 ### Vue.js

-In this project, Vue.js is used to build the frontend of the application, creating components for parts of the web app.
+In this project, Vue.js is used to build the frontend of the application, creating components for the web app.

+### Django

+Django is used as the backend server to communicate between the Frontend and Postgres database, as well as making api calls that might include sensitive keys.

 ### Docker